dhruva-cloud/Akamai_GTM_template/README.md

 Other settings can be changed if required.

-Following these steps should create your Akamai GTM configuration with zero or more properties.
+Following these steps should create your Akamai GTM configuration with zero or more properties